martianbug/hamison_dashboards/README.md

 3. Then run create_users_df.py to have a csv file containing users and some info about them.
 This is optional, but mandatory if you want to run re-retweeting script.

 4. Re-tweeting script (In case you processed only original tweets).
-You need to have the csv with original tweets csv and new created columns, the csv with all tweets and the users csv created in create_usres_df.
+You need to have the csv with original tweets csv and new created columns, the csv with all tweets and the users csv created in create_users_df.
 This will apply these new columns values to the RTs, by finding the original tweets.
+In this step some tweets can be lost due to unavailability to find the original tweet and thus to attach the labels to their RTs.
+Failed tweets will be stored in log files in folder 'log'.
+This can be solved by running the model on 'lost' RTs only, or on all tweets (tweets and RTs) but it can be really time/cpu consuming, depending on the amount of data.

 5. Once you have your final information to upload to OpenSearch, finally uploader_csv_to_json_to_opensearch.py can be run to upload it.